EmranJK/Web-App-project/README.md

 The app also has the ability to:

 - Show the number of movielists and movies currently in the users account.
+- To view the app on Glitch, go to the following link: https://assignmentt-2.glitch.me/